Dynamite-TH/Dynamite-TH/README.md

 Hello, My Name is Teddy and i am a Computer Science student currently studying at Portsmouth University.

-I am currently aiming to pursue a career in being a software developer or fullstack devloper My current learning is dedicated to Javascript, Node.js
+I am currently aiming to pursue a career in being a software developer or fullstack devloper.

+My current learning is dedicated to Javascript, Node.js